-The Community Overview & Scrutiny Committee is requested to:
+The Executive Committee is requested to:

-- 1. Consider and comment upon the presentation and the updated content of the second draft Plan (appendix 1) with a view to seeking continuous improvement in the way the council delivers services to its local communities. - 2.
-Consider the relevance of the Plan in accordance with the Carlisle profile, i.e. social and economic data, and what local people have told us. - 3.
-Consider how the Plan, in defining the priorities of the Council, assists current and future allocation of resources in ways that are relevant to the delivery of the priorities, i.e. will make our decision making processes easier.
+- Consider and comment upon the presentation and the updated content of the draft Plan (appendix 1) with a view to seeking continuous improvement in the way the council delivers services to its local communities. - 2.
+Consider how the Plan, in defining the priorities of the Council, assists current and future allocation of resources in ways that are relevant to the delivery of the priorities. - 3.
+Refer the second draft of the Plan to Community, Corporate Resources and Infrastructure Overview & Scrutiny Committees for further consultation.

-Contact Officer:Carolyn CurrExt:7017
+Contact Officer: Carolyn Curr Ext: 7017